 Your life insurance may have a new purpose to serve

-You may have purchased a life insurance policy years ago when you wanted to protect your family from financial hardship in the unlikely case of untimely circumstances.
-Now that your children are grown and independent, your mortgage is paid off, and you have accumulated sufficient assets in your estate to pass on to your family, you may no longer need your life insurance policy for its financial protection.
+You may have purchased a life insurance policy years ago when you wanted to protect your family from financial hardship in case of your untimely passing.
+When your children are grown and independent, your mortgage is paid off, and you have accumulated sufficient assets in your estate to pass on to your family, you may no longer need your life insurance policy for its financial protection.

 If this is your situation, consider making a gift of your life insurance policy to the American Red Cross.
-The value of your policy can provide generous support to our mission at no out-of-pocket cost to you.
+The value of your policy can provide generous support to our mission without affecting your cash flow.

 Give a paid-up life insurance policy